Shtekata/task-manager/README.md

 Deleted tasks in 'Done' category goes to 'Old Tasks' view.

-In 'Old Tasks' view are all successfully finished tasks.
+In 'Old Tasks' view are all successfully finished tasks, with solution, executor and execution time.

 This app have responsive design and can be use with mobile phone.